Pioneering in Europe

 While in Israel, David reversed his position on one of his fundamental doctrines, namely that the Jews were God's chosen people, above other peoples.
 At the time he explained:

 There's no such thing as a Jewish Christian, any more than there's such a thing as a gentile Christian, or a black Christian, or a white Christian, or a male or a female Christian, for all are one in Christ Jesus!
-You're only a Christian, that's all you are in God's eyes—just a Christian!
-He doesn't see your color, your nationality, or your sex or any other damned fleshly characteristic! ...
+You're only a Christian, that's all you are in God's eyes--just a Christian!
+He doesn't see your color, your nationality, or your gender! ...
 You either belong to Jesus or you don't!
 To hell with all the rest of the differences, discriminations, and prejudices!
-[2]
+[1]